Ravest95/DeepDiveEmulator/README.md

 (If you want to restore the connection, remove those two lines from file and restart PC.)

 # How to start XAMPP:
-- Launch "DeepDiveEmulator\xampp\xampp-control.exe".
+- Launch "DeepDiveEmulator\Shortcut - XAMPP.bat".
 - Press "Start" on the right of the "Apache".

 # How to change the Deep Dive missions:
 - Open "DeepDiveEmulator\List.xlsx".
 (This is Excel file with all information about deep dives, you can press "+" or "-" above the tabs to see/hide info).
 - Copy the command from the "Command" tab for the Deep Dive you need.
+- Launch "DeepDiveEmulator\Shortcut - Deep Dive - drg.ghostship.dk.bat" and use any text editor.
-- Open "DeepDiveEmulator\xampp\htdocs\drg.ghostship.dk\events\deepdive" and "DeepDiveEmulator\xampp\htdocs\services.ghostship.dk\deepdive" with any text editor.
+- Launch "DeepDiveEmulator\Shortcut - Deep Dive - services.ghostship.dk.bat" and use any text editor.
-- Remove the old command, add new one for both files and save them.
+- For both files remove the old command, add new one and save them.
 - Restart the game.
+(In case of multiplayer only host needs to restart the game.)

 # How to download an old version of the game:
 (If the guide below won't work, you will need to use https://github.com/SteamRE/DepotDownloader/releases).